lafada/kalapy/docs/source/installation.rst

 Installation
 ============

-This guide with help you to properly install *Rapido* and all it's dependencies.
+This guide with help you to properly install *KalaPy* and all it's dependencies.

 .. note::